modera/ModeraServerCrudBundle/Resources/doc/index.md

         );
     }

-As you can see we have updated our `form` hydration profile so it would use grouping - we passed `TRUE` to HydrationProfile::create method and also we added `credit-cards` to `useGroups` method.
+As you can see we have updated our `form` hydration profile, so it would use grouping - we passed `TRUE` to HydrationProfile::create method, and also we added `credit-cards` to `useGroups` method.
 Now if you query server-side and specify hydration profile `form`:

     $result = $c->getAction(array(